ci-dominguez/bsky-music-review-bot/README.md

 # 🎵 Bluesky Music Review Bot

 [Mar](https://bsky.app/profile/mar.xinthem.com) is a bot designed for [Bluesky](https://bsky.app).
 In short, it monitors album and track review rss feeds by [Pitchfork](https://pitchfork.com/info/rss/) and posts them to Bluesky on a schedule (6am, 2pm, and 4pm PST) using node-cron.
 It also stores the reviews, spotify links, and post links in a postgreSQL database.
+The bot is currently deployed on [fly.io](https://fly.io).

 ## Made with some really cool tools 👇